Research project RE-PEAT – Reuse of growing media for a circular horticulture

 Contact

-How can we successfully reuse substrates derived from strawberry (mainly peat), vegetables (perlite), but also from ornamental crops (coir and peat substrates)?
-And how can we increase the adption in practice of these possible recycling loops?
-These are the main questions of the RE-PEAT project.
-Spent substrates after cultivation of cut flowers, strawberries and greenhouse vegetables are often regarded as useless leftovers.
-However, there are advantages to upgrading such a substantial residual flow through reuse.
-Every cubic meter of reused peat results in a reduction of CO2 emissions, thus reducing the impact on the climate.
-If captured and reused, the nutrients left in the substrate can also pay off within the circular economy.
+How can we successfully reuse substrates derived from strawberry (with mainly peat), vegetables (with perlite), but also from ornamental crops (with coir and peat substrates)?
+And how can we make these possible recycling cycles more widely adopted in practice?
+These were the main questions of the RE-PEAT project.
+In the cultivation of cut flowers, strawberries and greenhouse vegetables, the substrates used after cultivation are often regarded as a useless waste stream.
+However, there are advantages to upgrading this considerable waste stream through reuse.
+Each cubic meter of reused peat produces a reduction in CO2 emissions, thus a lower impact on the climate.
+The nutrients remaining in the substrate also pay off when reused in the circular production system.
+Alternatives such as coir, wood fiber, compost, management residues, etc. are being sought, but complete replacement of peat is not yet on the table due to the lack of sufficient sustainable alternatives.
+However, with this project, the sector is taking clear steps toward reducing the use of peat through the reuse of substrates.

 Research approach